 Differences For Specific Countries

 While using Incoterms helps to make it easier to avoid misunderstandings and disputes, there are some exceptions to the typical Incoterms rules.
 Most countries and most circumstances will be about the same.
-However, the United States requires a Customs Bond (they are the only country do require it), the UK requires a Deferment Account, and if you plan to export from India, you'll need to pay a withholding tax.
+However, the United States requires a Customs Bond, the UK requires a Deferment Account, and if you plan to export from India, you'll need to pay a withholding tax.
 Keep these differences in mind when importing from or exporting to these three countries.

 What Won't Incoterms Cover